 Once the leaves have dried completely, grind them using a mortar and pestle.
 You want them ground as finely as possible.
 Strain the resulting powder through a sieve or through muslin.
 That’s it!
 Use the powder immediately for the best effect, or store in a cool, dark, and dry area in a sealed plastic bag.

 Coloring Your Hair with Dye from a Henna Tree

 To use your henna, combine the powdered leaves with lemon juice or decaffeinated tea to create a loose, wet mud.
 Allow the henna to sit overnight at room temperature.
 The next day it will be thicker, more mud-like, less wet, and darker.
 Now it’s ready to use.

 Once the henna is on your hair, cover it with a plastic shower cap and wrap your head in an old towel or scarf like a turban to keep any wayward henna from getting on things.
-Then just leave it on for 3-4 hours or overnight for stubborn gray hair.
+Then just leave it on for three to four hours, or overnight for stubborn gray hair.

 Once the time has elapsed, wash the henna out.
 Take your time, at this point it is like mud entrenched in your hair and will be difficult to remove.
 Use an old towel to dry hair just in case there is some leftover henna that will dye it.
 Once the henna has been thoroughly rinsed from your hair, you’re done!